ClementNerma/NightOS/docs/ux/desktop-environment.md

 ## Permissions

-A [DEA](#desktop-environment-applications) does not require specific permissions in order to work ; it only requires to expose a [specific scoped service](../specs/scoped-services/desktop-environments.md) in its [manifest](../specs/applications/manifest.md).
+A [DEA](#desktop-environment-applications) does not require specific permissions in order to work ; it only requires to expose a [specific integration service](../specs/integration-services/desktop-environments.md) in its [manifest](../specs/applications/manifest.md).

 ## Display layers